xnti/xnti/README.md

 ## Website 🔌

-My website is mainly for my customers, but I also share my knowledge in there
+My website is mainly for my customers, but I also share my knowledge in there.

 - [antidev.xyz](https://antidev.xyz) - my thanks to my sponsors and customers.